phil3k3/philiplimbeck.dev/philiplimbeck/_pages/cv.md

 **Senior Backend Developer** _Oct 2018 - Oct 2019_

-* Forming of software processes to enable the development of BUX Zero
+* Defining software processes for the core trading platform
 * Software design and architecture of the core platform
 * Successful launch of a stable and reliable trading platform based on Kafka and CQRS
 * Introduction of US Stocks